-The website navigation is the first window of interaction between users and the website.
-A clear and intuitive navigation system can greatly enhance the user experience and help visitors quickly find the information they need.AnQiCMS provides a flexible and powerful navigation management feature, which can easily realize simple single-level menus as well as complex two-level, three-level, and even more hierarchical multi-level navigation.Next, we will delve into how to build and display a multi-level navigation menu in AnQiCMS.
+The website navigation is the first window for users to interact with the website, a clear and intuitive navigation system can greatly enhance the user experience and help visitors quickly find the information they need.AnQiCMS provides flexible and powerful navigation management functions, whether it is a simple single-level menu or a complex two-level, three-level, or even more hierarchical multi-level navigation, it can be easily realized.Next, we will learn in detail how to build and display multi-level navigation menus in AnQiCMS.

-In AnQiCMS, the construction of multi-level navigation begins with careful configuration in the backend.
-You can define the structure of various menus on the website through the 'Website Navigation Settings' feature in the backend.
+In AnQiCMS, the construction of multi-level navigation begins with careful configuration on the backend.
+You can define the menu structure of the website through the "Website Navigation Settings" function on the backend.

 1. Navigation Category Management

-Firstly, navigation is not limited to the main menu at the top of the website.AnQiCMS allows you to create multiple 'navigation categories', such as main navigation, footer navigation, sidebar navigation, etc.In the "Navigation Category Management", you can add different navigation categories according to your website layout needs.The system will have a default 'Default Navigation' category, and you can create new categories as needed, such as creating a category named 'Footer Navigation'.typeIdThis ID will be used in the front-end template to specify which navigation list to call.
+Firstly, navigation is not limited to the main menu at the top of the website.AnQiCMS allows you to create multiple navigation categories, such as main navigation, footer navigation, sidebar navigation, etc.In the "Navigation Category Management", you can add different navigation categories according to your website layout needs.The system will have a default 'default navigation' category, and you can create new categories as needed, such as creating a category named 'footer navigation'.Each category has a uniquetypeIdThis ID will be used in the front-end template to specify which navigation list to call.

 2. Navigation Link Settings

-After confirming the navigation category, the next step is to add specific navigation links to these categories.In the 'Navigation Links Settings', you can add navigation entries for each category and define their hierarchy.
+After confirming the navigation category, the next step is to add specific navigation links to these categories.In the "Navigation Link Settings", you can add navigation entries for each category and define their hierarchy.

-• Display Name, Subtitle Name, Navigation Description:These fields allow you to provide rich information for navigation items, such as main title, subtitle, or brief description, which is very useful when designing complex navigation menus.
+- Display Name, Subtitle Name, Navigation Description:These fields allow you to provide rich information for navigation items, such as main title, subtitle, or brief description, which is very useful in designing complex navigation menus.

-• Built-in Links:Including home page, article model home page, product model home page, and other commonly used pages, it is convenient to directly link to these functional pages.
+- Built-in links:Including the home page, article model home page, product model home page, and other commonly used pages, it is convenient to directly link to these functional pages.

-• Category page link:This is an important option for building dynamic multi-level navigation.
+- Category page links:This is an important option for building dynamic multi-level navigation.
 You can choose any category or single page created on the website as a navigation link.

-• External links:Allow you to enter any URL, whether it is an internal page of another site or an external website link.
+- External links:You are allowed to enter any URL, whether it is an internal page or an external website link.

-• Display Order:You can set a numeric order for each navigation link, with lower numbers appearing earlier, allowing precise control over the arrangement of navigation items.
+- Display order:You can set a numeric order for each navigation link, with smaller numbers appearing earlier, allowing precise control of the navigation item arrangement.

-Through these settings, you can flexibly build various levels of navigation menus according to your website structure and design needs in the AnQiCMS backend.
+With these settings, you can flexibly build various levels of navigation menus according to your website structure and design needs.

-Template invocation: Present the navigation on the frontend
+Template call: display navigation on the front end

-Once the background navigation settings are completed, these navigation data can be called and displayed in the front-end template through specific tags.AnQiCMS uses a syntax similar to Django template engine, which is very intuitive.
+Once the background navigation is set up, the front-end template can call and display these navigation data through specific tags.AnQiCMS uses a syntax similar to Django template engine, which is very intuitive.

-The core navigation invocation tag isnavList.
+The core navigation call tag isnavList.
 It will extract the corresponding navigation data based on your configuration in the background.

-BasicnavListThe usage of the tag is as follows, it will store the obtained navigation data intonavsthe variable, and then you canforloop through these data:
+BasicnavListThe label usage is as follows, it will store the obtained navigation data intonavsthe variable, and then you canforloop through these data:

 {% navList navs with typeId=1 %} {# 这里的 typeId=1 对应后台“默认导航”的类别ID,请根据实际情况修改 #}